-October 11, 2024 | Terry Smith
+October 11, 2024 | Natalie Webber

-If you love to travel and use a folding mobility scooter, you may wonder whether you can take your scooter with you when travelling on a plane.
+If you love to travel and use a mobility scooter, you may wonder whether you can take your scooter with you when travelling on a plane.

 In this article, we will outline the rules and guidelines that apply in the UK, so you know exactly what to do when planning your next vacation abroad.